2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Dallas Cowboys

-Players cut to reach 53: DE Kony Ealy, OT Korren Kirven
+Players cut to reach 53: DE Kony Ealy, OT Korren Kirven, OL Chaz Green, DE Charles Tapper

 New York Giants